 In Action :

-Here's a quick video showing the wrist-roller getting some use - as you can see, one of the many advantages of the mounted wrist-roller over a free standing model is that it allows you to perform wrist-curls and extensions.
+One of the many advantages of the mounted wrist-roller over a free standing model is that it allows you to perform wrist-curls and extensions.
 I've found this particularly useful for wrist extensions as it takes away the pressure from your thumb, allowing you to focus the work on the oft-neglected extensors.

 Notes :